Before you go to court or talk to the district attorney or make any decisions- READ THE FOLLOWING INFORMATION THE

 DO NOT talk with law enforcement or the prosecution before consulting with a Denver criminal defense attorney who can tell you of your rights, defenses, and potential consequences that you may face.
 If you are questioned about your involvement in any crime, arrested on a criminal complaint, or charged with a misdemeanor or felony offense, YOU have a right to have a Denver criminal defense attorney with you, YOU can refuse to answer any questions, but YOU have to assert your rights.
-Before answering any questions or making any statement to authorities, contact an experienced Denver criminal defense attorney who can advise you how to best protect your rights.
+Before answering any questions or making any statement to authorities, contact an experienced Denver criminal defense attorney who can recommend to you how to best protect your rights.

 Most criminal defense attorneys, judges, and prosecutors will tell: MAKE NO STATEMENTS.
 You will gain no points with the police if you talk to the police.
 This is because what you say will be used against you, even if you are innocent, even if everything is completely wrong, this is not the time to tell your side of the story.
 This is because the police are investigating a crime, which means they are trying to build a case against you, you have a constitutional right to remain silent.
 You do not have to help police in their investigation of YOU.
 It is really hard not to want to tell your story, but we strongly recommend against it.
 You need a Denver criminal defense attorney who can give an aggressive defense that you need while giving you the personal attention and time that you deserve.
 For more information on the defense of a criminal case you can visit our testimonials and defending your case .

-The legal consequences of a criminal prosecution or conviction can be severe and may impact various areas of your life.
+The legal consequences of a criminal prosecution and/or conviction can be severe and may impact various areas of your life.
 You face: fines, probation, loss of driving privileges, community service hours, incarceration, restrictions to your fourth amendment rights, and potential immigration consequences among others.
 In Colorado most misdemeanor and felony convictions cannot be expunged or sealed, so this will become a permanent record.